TYLin supports Beyond Buildings report

 TYLin is committed to a sustainable future.
-In collaboration with our parent company, Dar Group, and partner brands Integral Group, Perkins & Will, and Currie & Brown, we joined forces with the World Green Building Council to develop the Beyond Buildings report to identify opportunities where the built environment could deliver the changes needed to meet the commitments of the Paris Agreement, an international treaty on climate change, adopted in 2015.
+In collaboration with our parent company, Dar Group, and partner brands Integral Group (now Introba), Perkins & Will, and Currie & Brown, we joined forces with the World Green Building Council to develop the Beyond Buildings report to identify opportunities where the built environment could deliver the changes needed to meet the commitments of the Paris Agreement, an international treaty on climate change, adopted in 2015.

 Integral Group’s Director of Global Sustainability, Richard Palmer, was an integral part of authoring the report, as well as presenting it at the #BuildingToCOP26 Cities and Built Environment Forum.